 Once recovered, your body will develop long-term immunity to the type of virus that infected you, but not to the other three that cause dengue fever.

-Remember that you must act immediately before any of the symptoms appear; timely detection and treatment significantly reduce the mortality rates of this disease.
+Remember that you must act immediately before any of the symptoms appear; timely detection and treatment significantly reduce this disease’s mortality rates.

 When traveling to countries or regions with a high incidence of dengue fever, it is recommended that you: